-Exchange Traded Funds (ETF’s) are a simple and effective way to invest in nearly every imaginable market segment, industry, index or even the global stock market.
+Exchange-Traded Funds (ETFs) are a simple and effective way to invest in nearly every imaginable market segment, industry, index, or the global stock market.

-There is currently a huge variety of ETF’s which are designed to track the performance of any of the following:
+There is currently a huge variety of ETFs that are designed to track the performance of any of the following:

-- A Country – Russia Bull (Ticker RUSL)
+- A Country – China Bull (Ticker: YNNN)

-In order to set foot in, and enter the trading arena, in the stock market well-polished professionals know their game backward and forwards.
+To enter the trading arena, stock market professionals know their game backward and forwards.

-In the stock market, there are basically two types of clients who enter the market every day.
-The first are the Investors, who usually say they are in it for the “long-term”, and then there are the traders who are in the market every day, buying and selling constantly as price gyrates from highs to lows, seeking the quick buck profit.
+In the stock market, two types of clients enter the market daily.
+The first is the Investors, who usually say they are in it for the “long-term,” then there are the traders who are in the market every day, buying and selling constantly as price gyrates from highs to lows, seeking the quick buck profit.

 They are two entirely different beasts altogether.

-They using pick a potential stock using the fundamental research they have at hand.
+They pick a potential stock using the fundamental research they have.
 They make a point of trying to understand fully the business they are investing in.
-With that gain a certain level of understanding and a belief that the business model of the company they are investing in is solid.
+With that, they gain a certain level of understanding and a belief that the business model of the company they are investing in is solid.

-They read all the magazines and print to be sure they stay on top of the latest news wherever it’s available
+They read all the magazines and print to be sure they stay on top of the latest stock news wherever it’s available.

-Perhaps the more technically savvy, and short-term gifted, of the two, the professional trader lives in a world where minutes, even seconds can seem like a lifetime.
-Usually well-financed, they seek to profit from even the smallest of price differences, day trading in and out, sometimes dozens of times a day, bullish one moment, bearish the next, in order to extrapolate a very quick profit, and move on to the next trade.
+Perhaps the more technically savvy and short-term gifted of the two, the professional trader lives in a world where minutes, even seconds, can seem like a lifetime.
+Usually well-financed, they seek to profit from even the smallest price differences, day trading in and out, sometimes dozens of times a day, bullish one moment, bearish the next, to extrapolate a very quick profit and move on to the next trade.

-In some respects, they are highly compulsive, fixated, perhaps even obsessed with day to day, hour to hour price movements of the stock market.
+In some respects, they are highly compulsive, fixated, and perhaps even obsessed with the stock market’s day-to-day, hour-to-hour price movements.

-I have been living and breathing trading the market every business day for many years now.
-Working some 60-70 hours a week from home in retirement in the mountains of New York.
-I work with the defined purpose of being right, much more often than wrong.
+I have been living and breathing, trading the market every business day for many years, and working 60-70 hours a week from home in retirement in the mountains of New York.
+I work with the defined purpose of being right more often than wrong.

-As a trader, I use leveraged 3 X Bull / Bear ETF’s, to trade the market every day, capitalized, on both the long and short side of the market, depending on an existing defined trend.
+As a trader, I use leveraged 3 X Bull / Bear ETFs to trade the market every day, capitalized, on both the long and short sides of the market, depending on an existing defined trend.

 Why Trade 3X Leveraged ETFs?

-The answer to the question, “why trade 3X Leveraged ETF’s” is amazingly simple.
-It’s about the PROFIT POTENTIAL that you can make in the quickest amount of time, for simply being correct in your market opinion, of a stock or index movement.
+The answer to the “Why trade 3X Leveraged ETFs” question is amazingly simple.
+It’s about the PROFIT POTENTIAL you can make in the quickest amount of time for simply being correct in your market opinion of a stock or index movement.

-And rather than having to wait days, or weeks to be proven correct, in the world of leveraged 3X ETF’s that reward can come in seconds, or minutes from purchase.
+And rather than waiting days or weeks to be proven correct, in the world of leveraged 3X ETFs, that reward can come in seconds or minutes from purchase.